Vogue Summer School NYC FAQ

 Can parents visit students?

-Students are free to visit with their parents and other family members off campus during their free time.
-Parents are not permitted into the residence hall after initial move-in.
+Students may meet family off campus during free time.
+Parents are not permitted in residence halls.

-Transportation for day students to and from the program is decided by the student and their families.
-Day students are required however, to check themselves in each morning at the Welcome Desk on campus and out at the end of the day.
+No. Day students check in each morning at the Welcome Desk and check out at the end of the day.

-Can day students remain on campus after class sessions conclude?
+Can day students stay on campus after classes?

 Packing List and Dress Code